 Order Devices After All Decisions Have Been Made

 Wait until the project is nearly finished before ordering switches, outlets and dimmers.
-Many companies selling electrical devices are able to ship quickly, so there is no need to buy too far in advance of the date required unless you are needing very large quantities we stock over 50 types of devices in many colors and finishes.
+Many companies selling electrical devices are able to ship quickly, so there is no need to buy too far in advance of the date required unless you are needing very large quantities.
+Kyle Switch Plates stocks electrical devices in many colors and finishes.
 Last minute changes are often desired after you see the true location of electrical boxes.
 Discuss usability and convenience and confirm any changes with your electrician.